ahilbers/renewable_test_PSMs/README.md

 #### Data

 The time series input data consists of hourly demand levels and wind capacity factors for different European countries, forming a subset of the data available [here](https://doi.org/10.17864/1947.239).
+See `documentation/` for details.